s5546/logParser/README.md

 		I probably can't match it for speed (at least with a single thread), since I'm on python (or is that just an excuse? idk)

-		On large search operations with many files, we beat grep (~31.6sec vs our ~23.0sec) using 10 writelocked syslog files totaling 1.8gb
+		we occasionally beat grep on multiple file searches

 	ideas (not necessarily practical ones):